terramate-io/terramate/docs/why-stacks.md

 mistake like forgetting a "prevent_destroy" attribute in the production database lifecycle declaration.
 Someone may commit mistakes and it's better if you could reduce the impact of such errors.
-An extreme example is: avoiding a database instance destroy because of a dns TTL change.
+An extreme example is: avoiding a database instance destroy because of a DNS TTL change.

 ## Reduce execution time